 - Math Vocabulary Cards – Math Vocabulary Cards help adults deepen their conceptual understanding of key terms in mathematics.

 - Power of 2! – The number-match game, this app is a bit more fun so you can keep your brain active and boost your reflexes!

 - Math Symbols and Terms – Math Terms and Symbols is a great way for you to quickly learn the numerous math symbols found across several schools of math.

 Do you have Dyscalculia?

-If you have troubles with numbers, but are unsure if it truly is dyscalculia you can try this online screening the Dyscalculia Screener.
-It is ideal for individuals and generally takes less than an hour to complete.
+If you have troubles with numbers but are unsure if it truly is dyscalculia you can try Dr Steve Chinn’s Dyscalculia Checklist.
+It is ideal for individuals, does not take too long to complete and is ideal for identifying if you would like further diagnosis.
 It is effective in both further and higher education, but can also be used to screen adults in the workplace who are struggling with mathematics.